 On one hand, it’s aesthetically beautiful, on the other hand, it’s bizarre.
 What’s the deal with the prickly knife ring?
 Why did he have to switch it from one finger to the other?
 Why did he have to cut her skin?
 And again, why did he have to look good?
 It’s the kefta isn’t it?
 The kefta makes everything look good.
 Or, it’s Ben Barnes.

 Alina is then taken by the general’s Heartrenders Ivan and Fedyor Kaminsky (who’s a delight, by the way).
 Ivan, not so much at the moment.
 They are then ambushed by Fjerdan army, the Drüskelle otherwise known as Grisha hunters.
 But then there’s an incoming shadow and Kirigan sweeps in (again, it shouldn’t be this dramatic, and yet) to save the day.
 We realize everyone’s seen the light Alina summoned and now she rides with him.
-I’m garbage for many things, but I’m especially garbage for scenic rides on horseback, and the one we get in this episode is a gorgeous one.
+I’m garbage for many things, but I’m especially garbage for scenic rides on horseback, and the one we get in “We’re All Someone’s Monster” is a gorgeous one.

 After a bit of riding they stop because Alina’s tailbone hurts, which is just a whole mood.
 I appreciate the honesty here.
 Kirigan then asks her if she was tested as a Grisha resulting her in admitting they hid, adding on that because they were already different, they didn’t need more reasons to feel like outsiders.
 There’s a lot of hatred in this universe that’s reflecting on modern times too closely and too painfully, but addressing it in media like this is important and necessary as long as the series is careful to handle it properly.
 But even fantasy doesn’t erase pain or the harsh realities of xenophobia.
 And it’s partly why it’s easy to believe Kirigan here when he tells her boldly “You are Grisha.
 You are not alone.”
 Is it Ben Barnes’ sincerity in this moment or is Kirigan actually being honest?
 Whatever it is, in this very moment it’s easy to believe that he means every word that’s coming out of his mouth.
 Here, she’s not alone.
 Here, she’s special.
 And the tension here is really fascinating.